wsu-cpts489-fa21/tp-good-team/README.md

 #### What went well

-- Item 1
-- Item 2
-- Item x
+- Team communication
+- Implemented a lot of this milestone
+- Everyone played a big part in this milestone

 #### What we'd like to improve

-- Item 1
-- Item 2
-- Item x

-#### Changes we plan to implement in next milestone period

-- Item 1
-- Item 2
-- Item x
+- Fixing our previous bugs that we haven't had a chance to look at